EpsilonSolutions/netscaler-command-reference/docs/cs/cs-action/cs-action.md

 <b>newName</b>
 New name for the content switching action.
 Must begin with an ASCII alphanumeric or underscore (_) character, and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at sign (@), equal sign (=), and hyphen (-) characters.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my name? or ?my name?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, my name or my name).